-If you borrow a friend or family member’s car under the assumption your insurance allows you to drive any other motor with third-party cover, you could be breaking the law.
+If you're under the assumption your insurance allows you to drive any other motor with third-party cover, you could be breaking the law.

 It used to be the case that cover for driving other cars (DOC) was included by most insurers on comprehensive policies.
 Typically, this gave you third party cover to drive cars not listed on your policy.